SolemmaLLC/ClimateStudioDocs/docs/ViewportDisplay.rst

 ------------------------
 **On** toggles the display on or off.

-**Show Values** displays simulation result at each sensor position.
+**Show Values** displays simulation results at each sensor position.

 **Show Nodes** displays a point at each sensor location.